pavelchai/WatermarkService/README.md

 # WatermarkService

-Represents a REST-API + Web client for the adding the watermarks to the images
+Represents a REST service + Web client for the adding the watermarks to the images

 Target: .Net 5